FoleyLab/TDCIS/README.md

 - The code will write data to a number of data files, and you can make simple changes to the source code to customize the data printed:

--- DATA/DipoleMoment.txt will contain the time-dependent dipole moment of a nanoparticle
+- DATA/DipoleMoment.txt will contain the time-dependent dipole moment of a nanoparticle

--- Populations will contain the population of all the orbitals at each time step
+- Populations will contain the population of all the orbitals at each time step

--- Population_Trace will contain the populations of select orbital(s) as a function of time
+- Population_Trace will contain the populations of select orbital(s) as a function of time

+- The user can specify the form of the electric field, currently the program will look for real-time electric field data in data files in the FIELDS directory

+- The user can specify the number of electrons and details of the number of occupied/unoccupied orbitals in the code, and there is a program called